bugsymangesh23/Higher_Level_programming/Python_Interpreter/README.md

 # Python Interpreter in Python

-The interpreter that comes with python is written in C language CPython.
+The interpreter that comes with python is written in C language (CPython).
 The interpreter in this repo is written and implimented in the python language.

 ## Advantages of implimenting the interpreter in Python
 > 1. Python is easier to impliment .